Please note that Buildoffsite is a CIRIA managed network.

 In addition, we (or third parties acting on our behalf) may also store or process information that we collect about you in countries outside the European Economic Area, which may have lower standards of data protection.
 Specifically, servers used by our Website, Customer database and accounts systems are located in the UK and our third party service providers operate around the world.

-Our emailing system, Informz provided by Higher Logic, recently achieved the TrustArc certification that confirms globally recognised privacy requirements, including Fair Information Practice Principles, OECD Privacy Guidelines, APEC Privacy Framework, and the EU-U.S. and Swiss-U.S. Privacy Shield Principles.
+Our emailing system, Informz provided by Higher Logic, recently achieved the TrustArc certification that confirms globally recognized privacy requirements, including Fair Information Practice Principles, OECD Privacy Guidelines, APEC Privacy Framework, and the EU-U.S. and Swiss-U.S. Privacy Shield Principles.
 Their servers are based in the USA and Canada.

 We have put in place technical and organisational security measures to prevent the loss or unauthorised access of your personal information.
 However, whilst we have used our best efforts to ensure the security of your data, please be aware that we cannot guarantee the security of information transmitted over the Internet.